reportei/connect-docs/sections/merchant.md

 Show current merchant settings
 -------------

-* `GET /merchants/settings` will return a list of all active Integrations available for the current merchant, as well as other settings, such as rate limit.
+* `GET /merchants/settings` will return a list of all Integrations available for the current merchant, as well as other settings, such as rate limit.

 ###### Example JSON Response
 <!-- START GET /merchants/settings -->